MikeCodeur/MikeCodeur/README.md

 ## My 100% online React Bootcamp

  <strong>
-    3 months to be a really good React Programmer
+    3 months to be a really good Full Stack Programmer
   </strong>
   <p>
-    Be a Master in React by building amazing projects
+    Be a Master in React/ Next by building amazing projects
   </p>

   <a href="https://go.mikecodeur.com/react-mastery">